Veritas Bench Hold Down - Tool Review

-This clamping style hold-down is the type of high quality tool that you would expect from a company like Veritas.
+This Veritas Bench Hold Down, a clamping style hold-down, is the type of high quality tool that you would expect from a company like Veritas.
 The hold down provides an infinitely variable clamping force by tightening the clamping knob.
-The post will fit any 3⁄4 inch hole in your bench, either on top or along the side.
+The post will fit any 3/4 inch hole in your bench, either on top or along the side.

 I own and have used a wide variety of bench hold-downs; from the type you 'whack' with a mallet to sliding arms with toggle clamps to ones with screw down posts.

 They all have their pros and cons but the Veritas Bench Hold Down provides the best functionality and has that 'feel' of a heavy duty tool that could hold anything to your bench top.
 The arm and body are made from ZA-12 alloy with a machined steel post and LARGE solid brass clamping knob.
 The supplied post is 10" long which provides a 8" clamping capacity and the arm provides a 8" throat capacity.
 There is also an optional 5-1/2" long hold-down post which provides about 4" of clamping capacity.
 The post has a set of fine barb-shaped grooves which grab the wood inside of the dog hole and resists any upward forces.
 My only criticism, if you could call it that, is that the barbs catch so well that it slows down your taking the hold-down out of the hole.

 To me, the key to this hold-down is the unique clamping mechanism and over-sized brass knob.
 After you insert the post into a 3/4" dog hole on your bench and press the arm down onto the piece to be clamped you simply twist the knob a turn or two to apply a surprising amount of clamping pressure.